 The performance criteria as set out in a building code are clear and unambiguous, and need to be tested by an independent third party.
 Our tests are completed by national accredited testing laboratories.
 Their unbiased results are the basis for our certification listings.

 FlameOFF® Fire Barrier Paint has been tested to ASTM E-119 and ASTM E-84 Fire Endurance standards to meet the requirements set forth by IBC/NFPA Building Codes.
 Our ICC listings are available here, via the ICC-ES listing directory.
-Please contact FlameOFF Coastings® Technical Team to receive individual test reports conducted to ASTM E-119/UL 263 and ASTM E-84/UL 723 test standards for all substrates.
+Please contact FlameOFF Coatings® Technical Team to receive individual test reports conducted to ASTM E-119/UL 263 and ASTM E-84/UL 723 test standards for all substrates.

-While gypsum sheathings will provide better protection compared to coated panels, FlameOFF® Fire Barrier paint offers a clear advantage when it is necessary to apply a coating product to custom or irregular wood areas and can be used to upgrade the hour fire rating of wood panels.
+While gypsum sheathings will provide better protection compared to coated panels, FlameOFF® Fire Barrier paint offers a clear advantage when it is necessary to apply a coating product to custom or irregular wood areas and can be used to upgrade the hour fire rating of wood substrate.

 FlameOFF® Fire Barrier paint can also be a good option to increase a wood structure’s fire rating as long as natural wood look is not relevant.